floridop/MNXB11-fairytale/fairytale.md

 Sealed the airlock, opened the Sail, and the wheels screamed as the vehicle started heading towards Gerda Hill.

+The WeatherShields were built before the drying event, to combat different weather anomalies.
+But what was once an anomaly has now become the new climate -  and old tech can not keep up with it.

 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE ABOVE LINE